Making The Daniel Project - pt 2

 Overview

-The Daniel Project is a 90 minute feature length television documentary that was developed by Scottish film production company Studio Scotland Ltd in 2001 and was finally produced by end of 2010.
-The documentary promotional teaser trailer was first shown at the Cannes MipTV festival from 2006 in a bid to attract an international distributor.
+The Daniel Project is a 90 minute feature length television documentary that was developed by Scottish film production company Studio Scotland Ltd starting in 2001 and was finally released by 2011.

 The main theme of the documentary is an investigation into claims that the Bible contains information that foretells future events (prophecy) and, in particular, centred in and around the nation of Israel.